 And it all starts in “Serenity”, from very unlikely beginnings.
-In the first half of the pilot, the two basically have just two proper interactions, before Simon is desperately using her stomach wound as a crutch to get himself and River to safety (if I was to point to a flaw in their growing relationship, it’s that the two never really address what happened there between the two of them).
+In the first half of the pilot, the two basically have just two proper interactions, before Simon is desperately using her stomach wound as a crutch to get himself and River to safety (if I was to point to a flaw in their growing relationship, it’s that they never really address what happened there between the two of them).

 The first is in Simon’s opening scene.
 As I mentioned before, it’s framed with Simon, a quiet and mysterious man, well-dressed and looking very out of place, staring across at Malcolm Reynolds, with Kaylee right in the middle of them, foreshadowing the conflict later.
 Kaylee is, naturally, unfailingly polite in her introductions.
 In terms of her relationship with Simon though, it’s marked by a wistful smile she gives him as he walks away.
 It’s clear she likes him, and why wouldn’t she, this attractive looking guy, and this also introduces us to Kaylee’s more outwardly obvious manner when it comes to the opposite sex.
 Whedon revisited the whole moment for the film, and it was accomplished even more brilliantly there, with Jewel Staite injecting some serious wistfulness into the moment at its conclusion.

 So, without the two really directly talking, Whedon has established that Kaylee is into Simon, but that Simon doesn’t realise.
 Later, as the crew and passengers sit down for dinner, the two get to interact properly.
-Some awkward, but amusing, quasi-flirting ensues, as Kaylee notes that Simon is so young to be a surgeon, and Simon hesitantly notes that Kaylee is young to be a ships mechanic.
+Some awkward, but amusing, quasi-flirting ensues, as Kaylee notes that Simon is very young to be a surgeon, and Simon hesitantly notes that Kaylee is very young to be a ships mechanic.
 It’s more great, simple characterisation, with Kaylee being more upfront in her compliments, and Simon politely dabbing his mouth before replying.
 Still, he also gets to smile for the first time, seeming human to the audience’s eyes, as opposed to the stoic robot we’ve seen so far.